Okposo scores twice as Sabres edge Jets

 Blake Wheeler tallied a goal and Connor Hellebuyck made 23 saves as he started and lost for the second time in two days for the Jets, who fell to 1-2-0 on their four-game road trip.
 Winnipeg native Cody Eakin, acquired Friday from the Vegas Golden Knights, made his debut and centered the third line.
 Defenseman Josh Morrissey took the warmup but was scratched (upper body).

-The Jets evened it at 1 when Wheeler notched his 21st on a pass from Mark Scheifele after a strong play by Neal Pionk to keep the puck in the offensive zone.
-Scheifele fed Wheeler with the tying goal at 16:37.
-Buffalo held a 9-6 shot advantage in a scoreless second, but the visitors had a fine chance when Nicholas Shore centered a short pass to Nikolaj Ehlers, wide open in the low slot and with Johansson cheating over on Shore.
+The Jets evened it at 1 at 16:37 when Wheeler notched his 21st on a pass from Mark Scheifele after a strong play by Neal Pionk to keep the puck in the offensive zone.
+Buffalo held a 9-6 shot advantage in a scoreless second, but the visitors had a fine chance when Nick Shore centered a short pass to Nikolaj Ehlers, wide open in the low slot and with Johansson cheating over on Shore.
 But the 24-year-old Swedish backstop slid over and denied Ehlers at 7:34 on the period's best scoring chance.

 Okposo struggled to handle a redirection off Girgensons as the pair neared the Buffalo offensive zone in the third period.
 Okposo gathered the puck and lifted a high shot in close that beat Hellebuyck glove side at 7:47.
 Hellebuyck left the ice with under a minute to play, but the Jets couldn't score with the extra skater on as time ran out.